Apaquet37/Robot_Arm/README.md

 - [ ] 3/13 - wiring transferred to prototyping shield and new panel mount potentiometers soldered
 - [ ] 3/20 - assembly and finishing touches
 - [ ] 3/27 - assembly and finishing touches

+### Update
+- As of March 13, 2020, when we had our last day of in person school for the year, our project was progressing quite well.
+The code, including manual potentiometer control of four servos, as well as a processing GUI for control, were fully functional and completed.
+Additionally, that last week, Abby made a fritzing for all her wiring and Daeshon started soldering some of the panel mounted components that would be necessary in the final project.
+Zoe contined to work on the SolidWorks, and we have a pretty solid assembly that includes a box at the bottom, and a few tiers of arm built up.